 First of all, identify all valid hostnames that may use your website tracking ID; this could include other websites that you are tracking as part of your web ecosystem such as your own domain, payment gateways, ecommerce shopping carts, and all reserved domains.
 Also, ensure that you include webcache.googleusercontent.com and translate.googleusercontent.com, as these are used by google.

 There is a great guide on how to do this right here.

-It is worth bearing in mind that this will not exclude referrers that set the hostname to your own!
+It is worth bearing in mind that this will not exclude the bot referrers that set the hostname to your own!